 The Fraunhofer Institute for Environmental, Safety, and Energy Technology UMSICHT has now been investigating the impact that the recycling activities carried out by the ALBA Group have on the environment for several years.
 We are now able to provide comprehensive evidence of the amount of raw materials saved by our recycling activities compared to primary production.
 A special methodology was developed especially for this new approach.

-Furthermore recycling in the ALBA Group prevented around 4.1 million tonnes of greenhouse gas emissions in 2017.
-Mixed woodland with a comparable greenhouse gas intake per year would have to cover an area of 410,000 hectares – this corresponds to an area comparable to the Ruhr region.
+Furthermore recycling in the ALBA Group prevented around 4.4 million tonnes of greenhouse gas emissions in 2018.
+Mixed woodland with a comparable greenhouse gas intake per year would have to cover an area of 441,000 hectares – comparable with an area almost twice the size of Saarland.
 On top, nobody can measure the harm, provoked by relocation of houses and families due to surface mining.

-You can find detailed information on the study and an explanatory video on our website at www.resources-saved.com.
+You can find detailed information on the study on our website at www.resources-saved.com.